-We always tell that children are little angels and full of innocence.
+We always say that children are little angels and full of innocence.
 But at times they are excellent manipulators and can turn into little devils too.
 Let me tell you one each.

-You think only primary level face these problems?
+Do you think only the primary level faces these problems?
 Be alarmed!
 Pre-primary children as well pick these words without knowing the meaning.
 We've heard 'S***' and 'F***' words in classrooms and warned those children.
 Good thing is that, at this age most of them listen to you.
 They don't go digging in detail.

 Memories are pouring in.
 I was wondering in these few years if I have so much to embrace then imagine those senior most teachers!

 They brought semiya kheer or banana daily for their snacks break.
-After few months seeing many others bringing junk food, at times we could see Maggi noodles or biscuits in their boxes too.
-They seemed to be very hungry by the snack time as they traveled almost one and half hour to reach school by 8 am.
-They might be rising much early then!
+After a few months seeing many others bringing junk food, at times we could see Maggi noodles or biscuits in their boxes too.
+They seemed to be very hungry by snack time as they traveled almost one and half hours to reach school by 8 am.
+They might be rising much earlier then!
 That's why in many classes we found them half asleep and felt pity for the poor little ones.
-They always reminded me of the luxury life am living!
+They always reminded me of the luxury life I am living!
 In a classroom you are not only teaching but learning too.

 A Parallel World

 This is another face of teaching.
 She had shared many such incidents.
-Once some children who did not have money to buy new dress for their 10th grade Graduation day and she bought for them.
+Once some children who did not have money bought a new dress for their 10th grade Graduation day and she bought it for them.
 There are children who work as gangsters, drug addicts etc. Each story is unique and touchy.
-As a teacher she is in content that that she is able to make atleast some changes in their perspectives towards life.
+As a teacher she is content that she is able to make at least some changes in their perspectives towards life.
 Like many of us, she was also working in a leading private school earlier but she confesses that the job satisfaction and love you receive from this new one is abundant.
 I was wondering, we are enjoying the luxury of life here and still complaining about each and everything.
-Each phone call to her make me look at life more positively.
+Each phone call to her makes me look at life more positively.
 Life is all about learning and unlearning.
 Just keep your eyes and ears wide open!
 Also teaching is not a job, it's a service...a great service only if you are true to it.

 They say teaching is not a job, it's a service.
 Why?
 Because we deal with human brains and minds.
 We are capable of moulding them however we want.
 We are responsible for the future minds of tomorrow's world.
 So decide what kind of future you would like to see.
 Mould them wisely with love, compassion, bravery and humanity first!
 Education will follow.